taimor123/houseof-andalus/README.md

 ## License

-All rights reserved © 2025 Tourm.
+All rights reserved © 2025 House of Andalus.